ozairasmat/LaravelVue_adminpanel/README.md

 ## Reference

-This repo is copied from `https://github.com/Hujjat` You can watch complete series from `https://www.youtube.com/playlist?list=PLB4AdipoHpxaHDLIaMdtro1eXnQtl_UvE`
+This repo is downloaded from `https://github.com/Hujjat` You can watch complete series from `https://www.youtube.com/playlist?list=PLB4AdipoHpxaHDLIaMdtro1eXnQtl_UvE`